 An Operating Agreement protects your limited liability status and overrides state-default rules, which may not be applicable to your platform at all.
 The Operating Agreement may contain number of rights and obligations of the members including, for example, a right of first refusal, obligations for additional capital contributions, pre-emptive rights and certain buy-sell provisions that make require certain members to sell on certain trigger events or allow other members sell in such cases.

 In other words, if you don’t take the time to write down the ‘rules’ of your LLC, then the state’s default rules take over.
 If there’s a dispute these may or may not help your LLC survive.
 Free of charge, you can draft one yourself using one of these Operating Agreement templates which are fully customizable.

 You can decide to issue certificates for membership interests or units or keep the interests uncertificated.
 Sometime the LLC may issue certain “profit interests” or “incentive units” to incentive service providers.
 Such “profit interests” are authorized in the Operating Agreement and are different from “capital interests” under IRS rules.

 If you don’t authorize such interests on initial formation, you can always amend the Operating Agreement to authorize such interests.

 Real talk: this is where a professional really comes in handy, especially if the nature of your business means a bit more in the red tape department.
 There may be a nice stack of paperwork, or just be a couple with corresponding fees.
 You get the idea.
 Just be diligent and get these obligations taken care of.

-Note that this article on how to form an LLC in New York isn’t a legal document or legal advice.
+Note that this guide for forming a New York LLC isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form an LLC in New York or business in general, please consult with a lawyer or other accredited professional.
+For specific legal questions regarding how to form an LLC in New York, please consult with a business attorney.
+We recommend Umar Farooq.